 Sphenopalatine Block

-The sphenopalatine (SPG) block is not a new technique, but has recently gained interest in the anesthesia community.
-SPG block was first described by Dr. Greenfield Sluder in 1908.
-So for more than a century this technique has been known to be effective for various indications.
+The sphenopalatine ganglion (SPG) block is not a novel technique, but it has recently experienced renewed interest within the anesthesia community.
+Originally described by Dr. Greenfield Sluder in 1908, the SPG block has been recognized for over a century as an effective intervention for a variety of clinical indications.

 Erector Spinea Block